acmilanfan/blog-backend-kotlin/README.md

 * Hibernate 5.3.7

 **TODOs:**
-* Implement liking a post
-* Implement disliking a post
 * Implement sorting posts by date
 * Implement sorting posts by rating
 * Implement the comment entity